I’m selling my 2004, 1-ton, Ford E350 with a 6.0 turbo diesel that has already been converted to a most badass, move-in ready campervan!

 The price of your new VanLife?

-I bought it for $8k.
-Have stuck over $5k in the engine and upgrades.
+I’ve stuck over $6k in the engine and upgrades.
 Have used only the BEST oil and filters (air, oil, and fuel).
-It has been meticulously maintained since I bought it because I have an overly anal, engineering personality.
+It has been meticulously maintained since I bought it because I have an overly anal, engineering personality (which isn’t included in the upgrades I mentioned).
 And I’ve put about $3k into the interior and all the toys.
+Overall, I’d say you’re getting a helluva deal!

 Want more info on this van?
 Contact me

 If you want to know anything else, just ask!
-I need to sell it soon so I can buy a new van in SPAIN, and this thing is adventure ready.
+I need to sell it soon, and this thing is adventure ready.
 All you have to do is pick up the keys and go so contact me now.